 The thing about innovation is that people are inherently resistant to change.
-That’s never been truer than in the newspaper industry.
+That’s never been truer than with the newspaper industry and the future of newspapers.
 And, I mean, who could blame them?
 For decades newspapers were raking in such enormous profits it was literally like printing money.
 Pun intended.

 Nobody in that position wants the gravy train to end.
 So, even when the gravy train was slowing down, many people in the industry were still in denial.
 “Oh, it’s just a phase.
 It’ll pick back up.”
 Instead, the patient has been hemorrhaging for quite a while now.

 Subscriptions and advertising have been slowly dying off over the past few years.
 This has been the business model since the beginning, so looking beyond that business model that had been such a cash cow has been hard to let go of.

 Since the Internet was becoming more of a place where people got their news, it would seem to make sense to just take the print version and put it online, then sell subscriptions and advertising there.
 But that was easier said than done.
 The public was now used to free content and having access to it 24/7.